patrick-guy-rodies/openfaas/README.md

-# Deployment for Infrastructure for implementing a cluster with default values

-This repo contains all the code required to deploy & configure a AKS cluster latest version This is using service principal for application and storage for keeping terraform state
+# OpenFaaS implementation with TLS

+This repo contains Yaml file to install OpenFaaS with TLS.
+Certificate is from LetsEncrypt, Domain used is from freenom and DNS from Azure

 ## Key features

-* AKS cluster of three nodes in Northern Region
-* Linux OS with 30 gb disk
+* LetsEncrypt certificate
+* DNS Azure service
+* Domain name from Free service called freenom
+* No use of Helm - :-)

-## Possible Improvements or Security issue
+## Possible Improvements
-* Security key not encrypted, will need to use Vault
 * Disaster Recovery
 * MakeFile

 ### Pre-requisites

-1. terraform
+1. Cluster on AKS

-1. az (Azure CLI)

 1. kubectl

-1. Storage setup using tstate

-### Deploying
+### Creating Domain name

 1. Clone the [patrickguyrodies/k8cluster](bitbucket.org:patrickguyrodies/k8cluster.git) repo and cd into the root of the repo.